leandroreiz/nodejs-udemy/README.md

 # Complete Node.js, Express and MongoDB Bootcamp

+## About

+This is a complete full-stack application with a RESTful API and a server-side rendered website.

 ## Bugs and Delays

+### Pending

+- None at the moment

+### Solved

-- Error message `jwt malformed` is displayed when trying to logout from /user page, if loggin out from other pages the error is not displayed **(solved redirecting the user to the home page)**
+- Error message `jwt malformed` is displayed when trying to logout from /user page, if loggin out from other pages the error is not displayed
+  - **Solved redirecting the user to the home page**
-- The payment succeeded but the tours page keep displaying the message `stripe.js:13 Uncaught ReferenceError: Stripe is not defined at stripe.js:13:16` on console **(solved after the improvement on Stripe process using webhooks)**
+- The payment succeeded but the tours page keep displaying the message `stripe.js:13 Uncaught ReferenceError: Stripe is not defined at stripe.js:13:16` on console
+  - **Solved after the improvement on Stripe process using webhooks**
 - SendGrid blocked my account saying it was high risk and an email was sent to support, waiting account creation to be confirmed (class #209)
+  - **SendGrid account created and Sign Up funcionality added to the application**

 ## Possible Improvements

-- Implement a sign up form
+✅ Implement a sign up form

+- On tour detail page allow user to add the review
+- Implement "My Review" pages (using React)
+- Implement restriction to users review only tours they have booked
 - Confirm user email address after first creating account
 - Implement maximum login attempts
 - Implement two-factor authentication
-- Implement restriction to users review only tours they have booked
-- On tour detail page allow user to add the review
-- Implement "My Review" pages (using React)
 - Implement the "Manage" page for administrators to CRUD tours, users, reviews and bookings
 - Use polyfill with Babel (???)
   - Babel Polyfill adds support to the web browsers for features, which are not available